Compute-and-Forward: Harnessing Interference through Structured Codes: Compute-and-Forward

-\begin{proof} Each encoder is given two {dither vectors}, $\mathbf{d}_\ell^R$ and $\mathbf{d}_\ell^I$, which are independently drawn according to a uniform distribution over $\mathcal{V}$.
+of transmitted lattice points $\tb_\ell \in \mathcal{L}_\e$ with average probability of error $\epsilon$ so long as for some choice of $\alpha_1, \ldots, \alpha_M \in \Rbb$. \end{theorem} \begin{proof} Each encoder is given a {dither vector} $\mathbf{d}_\ell$ which is generated independently according to a uniform distribution over $\mathcal{V}$.
 All dither vectors are made available to each relay.
-Encoder $\ell$ generates a channel input: By Lemma \ref{l:dither}, the real and imaginary parts of $\xb_\e$ are independent and uniform over $\Vm$ so $\onen E[\|\mathbf{x}_\ell\|^2] = \snr$, with expectation taken over the dithers.
+Encoder $\ell$ dithers its lattice point, takes $\modl$, and transmits the result: By Lemma \ref{l:dither}, $\xb_\e$ is uniform over $\Vm$ so $E[\|\mathbf{x}_\ell\|^2] = nP$, where the expectation is taken over the dithers.
 In Appendix \ref{s:fixeddithers}, we argue that there exist fixed dithers that meet the power constraint set forth in (\ref{e:powerconstraint}).